ptesavol/libdatachannel/README.md

+# This fork of libdatachannel was created in order to add more benchmarking code

 # libdatachannel - C/C++ WebRTC Data Channels

 libdatachannel is a standalone implementation of WebRTC Data Channels, WebRTC Media Transport, and WebSockets in C++17 with C bindings for POSIX platforms (including GNU/Linux, Android, and Apple macOS) and Microsoft Windows.
 It enables direct connectivity between native applications and web browsers without the pain of importing the entire WebRTC stack.
 The interface consists of simplified versions of the JavaScript WebRTC and WebSocket APIs present in browsers, in order to ease the design of cross-environment applications.